jacqueline-rivera/customer-churn/README.md

 * _Dependents_: customers that do not have dependents are 2.4 times more likely to churn than customers who live with dependents

 ### Service Options
 Below we have the churn rates for the values in the service options features.
 We can see that the churn rate varies for the categories within the features.
-For instance, the 'Fiber optic' option in _InternetService_ has a churn rate that is at least 10% higher than the other values for this features.
+For instance, the 'Fiber optic' option in _InternetService_ has a churn rate that is at least 10% higher than the other values for this feature.

 ![service](https://user-images.githubusercontent.com/71897317/129410555-bc1f50e9-ab94-477e-aaba-c3cfabfbddf2.png)

 We can also look at the relationship between various features by creating a stratified contingency table.
-Here are a few examples:
+Here are a couple of examples:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/71897317/129411733-f5614aef-2865-4451-9ec6-631dad26e132.png"/>